If You Have More Than $1,000 in Your Checking Account, Make These 5 Moves

 But if you work for a living and don’t happen to have millions of dollars lying around, that can sound totally out of reach.

-That’s why we like the app Stash.
-It lets you be a part of something that’s normally exclusive to the richest of the rich — buying pieces of other companies.
-But Stash lets you start with as little as a $5 investment.
+But with an app called Stash, it doesn’t have to be.
+It lets you be a part of something that’s normally exclusive to the richest of the rich — on Stash you can buy pieces of other companies for as little as $1.

-You can buy pieces of well-known companies, like McDonald’s, Apple, Tesla¹ and many more.
+That’s right — you can invest in pieces of well-known companies, such as Amazon, Google, Apple and more for as little as $1.
 The best part?
-When these companies profit, so can you.
-Some companies even send you a check every quarter for your share of the profits, called dividends.
+If these companies profit, so can you.
+Some companies even send you a check every quarter for your share of the profits, called dividends.1

 The Penny Hoarder is a Paid Affiliate/partner of Stash.